A house of hospitality

 Social Enterprise & Employment: By the 1990’s the community witnessed an intensification of the tragic cycle of many of our soup kitchen guests of addiction-to-prison-and-back.
 In 1996, men from the Soup Kitchen began the Bakery Training Program, learning how to bake bread and selling it to our South End neighbors, gaining invaluable practical skills and employment experience while bolstering the neighborhood community.
 Support was strong, and the Bakery Training Program quickly outgrew its home at the Soup Kitchen.
 In 2005, Haley House took the bold step of opening Haley House Bakery Cafe in nearby Dudley Square (Roxbury).

-Now beginning its second decade, Haley House Bakery Café has continued to blossom into a celebrated community hub, and we were thrilled to be able to purchase our building in 2015.
-In addition to offering healthful, delicious food and a vibrant gathering space, the café continues to succeed in offering opportunities for economic independence for people with limited employment opportunities (especially those transitioning out of incarceration, through our Transitional Employment Program), culinary education for underserved youth (Take Back the Kitchen), and a forum for cultural and arts events (Arts & Cultural Programming).
-Each day we are open, we are humbled to observe how the Café serves as a bridge between Boston’s neighborhoods, helping to overcome barriers of race, education, and economic disparity through the medium of nutritious food and robust community.
+Haley House Bakery Café has continued to blossom into a celebrated community hub, and we purchased our building in 2015.
+In addition to offering healthful, delicious food, our social enterprise business offers economic opportunities for people with barriers to traditional employment (especially those transitioning out of incarceration) and culinary education for youth (Take Back the Kitchen).
+Our Café serves as a bridge between Boston’s neighborhoods, helping to overcome barriers of race, education, and economic disparity through the medium of nutritious food and robust community.
 It underwent a re-envisioning process in 2019 and relaunched with an updated business model in 2020, integrating the principles of “Open Book Management” for the cafe staff.

 Sinking deeper roots